-Summer will be 10 in November 2015.
-I got her from a small town shelter one day before she was to be euthanized.
+I got Summer from a small town shelter in 2006, one day before she was to be euthanized.
 Someone who used to go regularly to the shelter and post pictures of the animals on various e-mail lists took a picture of Summer looking very sad, advertised her as a terrier mix, and said “She knows she’s in trouble.”
 Even though I have passed up many other sad and dire cries for help, as most of us have in the dog world, I was absolutely compelled to go get her.
 I didn’t even think I could set foot in the shelter but I did.
 I got her out, she turned one quietly happy circle, and got into the car with me.
 Summer is an extremely mixed breed, but you can see German Shepherd Dog in her sable coat, and her temperament is like that of some northern breeds (think Chow-Chow).
 She was about 10 months old and I sought out training help almost immediately.
 I was unprepared for her boisterousness, tiffs with my older, smaller dog Cricket, and all the chewing.
-She showed the typical signs of undersocialization: fear of men, children, any person who was a little different, novel objects.
+She showed the typical signs of under-socialization: fear of men, children, any person who was a little different, novel objects.

-Summer grown up is slightly hypothyroid and on medication.
-She remains reserved, and needs a big space bubble around her.
-She has a couple of dear friends besides me but the rest of the human race is pretty uninteresting to her.
-She is reactive, hypervigilant, a bit sound sensitive, and has had one episode of dog aggression and a few close calls.
-I suspect she doesn’t feel well a lot of the time.
-I think it is hard to “be” Summer, but she works so hard to be good.
-Despite these difficulties she has become a wonderful dog to work with and we have earned titles in obedience, agility, and rally.
-Her official name is UCD Summer RA NA NAJ TBAD TG2.
+Summer became slightly hypothyroid at the age of two and got on medication.
+She remained reserved, and always needed a big space bubble around her.
+She had a couple of dear friends besides me but the rest of the human race was pretty uninteresting to her.
+She was reactive, hypervigilant, a bit sound sensitive, and had one episode of dog aggression and a few close calls.
+I suspect she didn’t feel well a lot of the time.
+I think it was hard to “be” Summer, but she worked so hard to be good.
+Despite these difficulties she became a wonderful dog to work with.
+So responsive and a joy to train.
+We earned titles in obedience, agility, and rally.
+Her official name was UCD Summer RA NA NAJ TBAD TG2.